 Students were given information about the certain aspects of law enforcement that affect them here at the University, in West Haven, and in the United States.
 Students were also presented with different scenarios that Campus Police may encounter on a daily basis, and asked what decision they would choose to make.
 In case of any issue with your driver’s license you can read at their website to deal with it legally.

 “The real life examples that were presented really stood out to me, and explained how we as college students can better understand what rights we have when it comes to interacting with law enforcement,” said current junior Olivia Wong.

-The legal system on our campus includes our school’s regulations and rules, our campus police, and any on-campus action.
+The legal system on our campus includes our school’s regulations and rules, our campus police, and any on-campus action and they help to get a consultation.
 The University of New Haven Campus Police serve as community officers and are not looking to get students in trouble, but rather they are looking to keep the campus safe and help enforce student conduct.